“We are what we repeatedly do. Excellence then, is not an act, but a habit.” – Aristotle

-This is a paradox, in that it is counter intuitive for most managers.
+This is a paradox, in that it is counterintuitive for most managers.
 As well as giving up your old day job, leaders need to be able to prioritise.

-This is also known as time management, but is actually priority management, which really boils down to having access to a nice strong “NO”.
+This is also known as time management but is actually priority management, which really boils down to having access to a nice strong “NO”.

 To say yes is to focus on one thing – to say no to everything else.
 We intrinsically know this when we say yes to getting married.

 To engage is to lead.
 To lead is to hold a vision (an intention, a purpose, a mission).
-To hold a vision, a leader needs to be able to say NO to everything that sits outside that vision, to ensure that the team and the organisation remains focused.
+To hold a vision, a leader needs to be able to say NO to everything that sits outside that vision, to ensure that the team and the organisation remain focused.

 To say no to everything else is to say yes to the vision.